 - Jerkass: He's arrogant, aggressive, and perfectly willing to cheat to win a race.

-- Laser-Guided Karma: According to Anakin, Sebula was the reason he lost in a previous race due to sabotage that he barely could salvage the remains of the pod.
-When they race again, it's Sebula who crashes completely and loses all but the pod he's riding in.
+- Laser-Guided Karma: According to Anakin, Sebulba was the reason he lost in a previous race due to sabotage that he barely could salvage the remains of the pod.
+When they race again, it's Sebulba who crashes completely and loses all but the pod he's riding in.

 - The Napoleon: He's Hot-Blooded and a total Jerkass, but stands no taller than a nine-year-old boy.